The application period for the 2014 INBRE Summer Fellows Program is now CLOSED.

 Are you an undergraduate science major attending an Idaho institution of higher education who wants to do hands-on research?
 Will you be graduating in December 2014 or later?

 The Idaho INBRE Program is offering a 10-week fellowship for students interested in biomedical research.
 The Program pays $6,000 to each awarded student to work full-time in an established faculty laboratory for the summer.
-In addition to doing guided research, students will attend weekly training and seminar presentations and attend the Annual INBRE Research Conference to present their work in a professional setting.
+In addition to doing guided research, students will attend weekly training and seminar presentations and attend the Idaho Conference on Undergraduate Research to present their work in a professional setting.

-The INBRE Summer Fellows program will start on Wednesday, May 28, 2014, and end at the INBRE Annual Research Conference in Moscow, August 4-6, 2014.
+The INBRE Summer Fellows program will start on Wednesday, May 28, 2014.
 At some institutions you may be required to attend 1-2 days of pre-Fellowship training sessions (May 27, 2014).

 Note - The INBRE Summer Fellows Program does NOT include housing.